-Getting the party started on the Mish An Nock boat for the Cruise to The Blues party, The Kenny James Miller Band is an all-original Northwest US Regional Rock/Blues band located in Montana.
+Also on board to rock the other boat, a Coeur d’Alene Blues Festival favorite, The Kenny James Miller Band is an all-original Northwest US Regional Rock/Blues band located in Montana.
 A trio of professional, accomplished musicians capable of opening or sharing a stage with any top band.

 Rusty and Ginger

-Amazing vocalist, Festival favorite and well known ginger, Sara Brown, and her husband Jesse, will perform together this year for the first time as Rusty and Ginger, while overlooking the lake in Whispers Lounge.
-A regular on every stage, from Wallace Blues Festival to this one, Sara is another I.E.B.S.
-Hall of Famer, and again just winning in 2019 for Best Female Blues Performer.
+Amazing vocalist, Festival favorite and well known ginger, Sara Brown, and her husband Jesse, will perform together again for us this year as Rusty and Ginger, while overlooking the lake on the open air beautiful new Lakeview Terrace and in Whispers Lounge.
+They just won the 2021 Inland Northwest Country Music Association’s BEST DUO award and Sara won the TOP ENTERTAINER award.
+Country or Blues, they are a regular on every stage, from Wallace Blues Festival to this one, Sara is another I.E.B.S.
+Hall of Famer, and again winning in 2019 for Best Female Blues Performer.